CaninoDev/firebase-react/README.md

 ## TODO
 The following are tasks that must be completed before we can get back up to basic MVP:
-- Debug `this.listener` is not a function.
+- Debug `this.listener is not a function`.
 For some reason, this.listener is not being registered.
 (The following are basic)
 - Implement `cases` component
 - Implement `body` component